desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 I like having my media files (loosly) named with the [scene naming style](https://scenerules.org/).
-This format is Plex compatible.
-Also,  I like the convenience of knowing the episode title, quality, proper, edition, and release group by just looking at the filename.
+This format _is_ Plex compatible and informative (_I like the convenience of knowing the episode title, quality, proper, edition, and release group by just looking at the filename_).

 I am posting this little guide here for anyone who may find this helpful.